-We also want to ensure that by submitting any form, you’ll only receive the communication for the purpose of the form unless you chose to check the ‘I would like to receive email updates from GEN-C’-checkbox.
+We also want to ensure that by submitting any form, you’ll only receive the communication for the purpose of the form unless you chose to check the ‘I would like to receive email updates from Brightfox’-checkbox.

 For example: When you submit a form to download a whitepaper, you’ll only receive one email that contains your download link for the whitepaper.

 Additionally, we collect anonymous data from you.
 This to improve our web-experience so you can better browse our web-portal the next time you visit us.
 We track on which page you entered the site, how long you spent time on a page and where you left.
 We do not relate this data to your personal information as we gather this data anomynously via Google Analytics.
 More information can be found on the data collection -tab

 Opting out for (personalized) direct marketing